What Is Stage 5 CKD?

 At Stage 5 CKD, your eGFR is at 15 ml/min or less, meaning that your kidneys are functioning at 15% or less, and kidney failure is imminent.
 When your kidneys fail to filter your blood, wastes build up in your blood and turn your body toxic.
 Other functions the kidneys perform will also cease, including:

 - Producing the hormone (erythropoietin) that contributes to making red blood cells

 - Activating vitamin D to maintain good bone health

 This stage of kidney disease will make you feel quite sick, and dialysis and/or a kidney transplant will be necessary in order to sustain life.

 What are the symptoms of end-stage renal failure?

 Extreme fatigue or tiredness is a common symptom of stage 5 CKD.

-Common symptoms to have in stage 5 kidney disease, or kidney failure, include:
+Common symptoms of stage 5 kidney disease, or kidney failure, include: